First Aid for Water Choking: What to do if Choking on Water

 Can you die from choking on water or saliva?

 Choking on water or saliva is usually not life-threatening for most people.
-The body's natural reflexes, like coughing, can help clear the airway.
-However, in cases of underlying medical conditions that affect swallowing or the cough reflex, there may be more significant risks.
+The body's natural reflexes, like coughing, helps clear the airway.
+However, in cases of underlying medical conditions that affect swallowing or the cough reflex, there are more significant risks.
 While these situations are typically manageable, it's essential to consult a healthcare professional if you have concerns about frequent choking incidents or swallowing difficulties to address any underlying issues and receive appropriate guidance.

 How long can a person survive after choking on water?

-The amount of time a person can survive after choking on water depends on various factors, including the amount of water ingested, the person's age and overall health, and how quickly the person receives medical treatment.
-In some cases, a person may be able to cough up the water and recover quickly, while in other cases, water inhalation can lead to serious complications, such as pneumonia or acute respiratory distress syndrome (ARDS), which can be fatal.
+The amount of time a person survives after choking on water depends on various factors, including the amount of water ingested, the person's age and overall health, and how quickly the person receives medical treatment.
+In some cases, a person is able to cough up the water and recover quickly, while in other cases, water inhalation leads to serious complications, such as pneumonia or acute respiratory distress syndrome (ARDS), which is fatal.

 What should you do if someone is choking on water and becomes unconscious?